sodacan-net/sodacan-core/documentation/architecture.md

 		    THEN mode["hallway"].auto
 ```

-If a module can be useful for many different devices but the behavior of each device is the same, then rather than making copies of the module with s slight name change, the module can be written to have module instances.
+If a module can be useful for many different devices but the behavior of each device is the same, then rather than making copies of the module with a slight name change, the module can be written to have module instances.
 When a module has instances, a mechanism is needed to create and keep track of such instances.
 Here is an example of a module that has instances.
 In this case, location is what differentiates each instance.
 And you'll notice that the `SUBSCRIBE` statement shown is qualified by the name of the instance.
 In other words, that subscription will listen for messages by location (with a variable name of `event`.

 ```